auehc/AUCTF-2020/Reversing/reversing_challenges.md

 ## Encrypted Binary

 Crackme that has been encrypted with an xor cipher.
 The first step is for the user to decode the binary so they can run it.
-After that they have to crack the crackme.
+After that they have to crack the crackme, this is encrypted with an XOR that has a rotating key.
+URL and port is not given in prompt.

 ## Resource Binary